Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Well, you can still do that.

-This is the land of the Basque people, whose origins are nebulous, whose language is unique and unrelated to any other living language, with an ethnic makeup different from that of their neighbours.
+This is the land of the Basque people, whose origins are nebulous, whose language is unique and unrelated to any other living language, with an ethnic makeup different from that of their neighbors.
 Everything in their history has set them apart from others, from geography to politics.

-Their one constant is tradition.
+Their one constant is authenticity.

 Here, the fact that a family has been around for centuries counts for something.

-NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.
+NOTE: Pages on this site may contain affiliate links, which support this site.
+See full Privacy Policy here.

 Whenever someone who isn't French thinks of us, there's usually a French stereotype involved.
 Chances are, it includes either a baguette or a beret, or both.

-As a teenager I had quite the collection, including a lime green one I particularly liked and a navy one my mother favoured.
+As a teenager I had quite the collection, including a lime green one I particularly liked and a navy one my mother favored.
 With long hair flowing, I looked positively sophisticated, a perfect circle of felt perched on my bright red mane.

 "The Béarnais shepherds used it 400 years ago to protect themselves from the weather," said Jean-Michel Gibert, manager of the Laulhère shop in Saint-Jean-de-Luz.
 "It was a question of quality over quantity.
 A beret could be handed down in a family for years."

 As you might have gathered from the use of the word Béarnais, the beret isn't exactly Basque.
 It came over from Béarn next door, but, as the Basques say, they're the ones who improved it and made it into what it is today.
-So it's theirs.

 Laulhère just kept going, as did his sons after him.
 Soldiers wore berets as part of their uniform, and the style spread throughout the population.